wolfskaempf/leipzig/README.md

 `python manage.py runserver`

-Please not that this is only a development server which should never be used for production scenarios.
+Please note that this is only a development server which should never be used for production scenarios.

 ### Troubleshooting